wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/zero-trust-endpoints/includes/protect-endpoints.md

 ## Grant access only to cloud-managed and compliant endpoints

 Next, organizations need to limit access to endpoints that are compliant with their security requirements.
-If endpoints aren't compliant, it could lead to vulnerabilities, which might allow the endpoint to be compromised, and result in serious consequences.
+If endpoints aren't compliant, it could allow the endpoint to become compromised, and result in serious consequences if it connects to the corporate network.

 Organizations can define requirements using compliance policies.
 For example, your organization could have a policy that requires devices to have the latest operating system version installed or have antimalware protection enabled.
 Your IT team can create compliance policies using cloud-based modern device management tools.
 These are dedicated solutions designed to enable your organization to manage all its devices from the cloud, from preconfiguration before first use, to monitoring and enforcing configuration and security requirements continuously.